KaiA02/MolekularDynamik/README.md

 ./MolSim ../input/eingabe-sonne.txt 0 1000 0.014 1 1 0
 ./MolSim ../input/eingabe-cube.txt 0 5 0.0002 1 2 0
 ./MolSim ../input/eingabe-disk.txt 0 10 0.00005 1 3 0

+We need to add this Code in the filereader to initialize our Particle Container and set everything up. first initialize LCParticleContainer particleContainer(), then particleContainer.generateCells(domainSize from Input file and r_cutoff), then add particleContainer.handleLJFCalculations() to MolSim